DiamondLightSource/epics_device/docs/epics_device.rst

     This macro creates the software binding for waveform records with data of the specified type.
 The process method will be called each time the record processes -- the process method can choose whether to implement reading or writing as the primitive operation.
-Again, a pointer to :type:`record_type` is returned which can be used for triggering and access.
+Again, a pointer to :type:`epics_record` is returned which can be used for triggering and access.

     EPICS waveform record support manages a buffer of length `max_length`.
 A pointer to this buffer is passed into the `process` and `init` functions